U.S. Marine Corps Sgt. Brandon Tyler Hatmaker, a musician with the Marine Forces Reserve Band, Marine Forces Reserve, tours his hometown of...

 In July 2022, GySgt Williams reported to Communication Directorate, Headquarters Marine Corps where he serves as the Instrumentalist Assignments / Operations Chief for Marine Corps Fleet Music

-In March of 2020, MSgt Wurts reported to Communication Directorate, Headquarters Marine Corps where he served as the Instrumental Assignments / Operations Chief for Marine Corps Fleet Music and later transitioned to his current billet of Fleet Music Outreach Coordinator.
+In August of 2023, MSgt Marroquin reported to Communication Directorate, Headquarters Marine Corps where he serves as the Band Marketing and Outreach Coordinator for Marine Corps Fleet Music.